jorisvandenbossche/course-python-geospatial/notebooks/13-raster-processing.md

 **EXERCISE**:

 * Read the DEM using `rioxarray`.
 The zip file is available at `data/gent/DHMVIIDTMRAS25m.zip"`.
-You can either unzip the file, and use the path to the unzipped file, or prepend "zip://" to the path.
+You can either unzip the file, and use the path to the unzipped file, or prepend `zip://` to the path.
 * What is the CRS of this dataset?
 * The dataset has a third dimension with a single band.
-This doesn't work for plotting, so create a new DataArray by selecting the single band.
+This doesn't work for plotting, so create a new `DataArray` by selecting the single band.
 Assign the result to a variable `dem`.
 * Make a quick plot of the dataset.

 <details><summary>Hints</summary>

-*
+* Rasterio can directly read from a zip-file.
+If one wants read the file `./data/gent/FILENAME.zip`, add the `zip://.data/gent/FILENAME.zip` to read the zip file directly.
+* The `CRS` is a class attribute, not a function, so no `()` required.
+* Selecting in xarray is done with `sel`
+* We will improve the plot in the following exercises, but as a quick solution, we already learnt about the `robust=True` plot option of xarray.
+* Just pick a color map that you like.

 </details>